Mass media in China: Cinema

 Cinema in the PRC expanded from under 600 movie theaters to about 162,000 projection units from 1949 to 1983.
 Mobile screening units would project films outdoors in rural areas, helping the CCP unite and mobilize the population.
 However, audiences were not just passive recipients of the propaganda, they experienced cinema through all five senses.
 Sight, taste, smell, sound, and touch created a multisensory atmosphere that shaped reception of the films as much as the films themselves.
 The energy and noise from the crowds, the unpredictable weather, and the "hot noise" challenged notions of direct CCP control through propaganda films.

-Many films would be imported from Hong Kong to Shanghai during the early 1960s to makeup for a film shortage.These films gained immense popularity and were seen as "humorous" and "lively."
+During the 1960s, a film shortage led to a large amount of films from Hong Kong to be imported to Shanghai.
+These films gained popularity and were seen as "humorous" and "lively."
 Many citizens of Shanghai who watched these films believed that life in Hong Kong was better than in Shanghai, and the CCP viewed this as a threat to social order.
 They feared a shift towards Western attitudes that were shown in these films, as well as economic and security disruptions due to intense crowds.
 In that sense, film culture during this time period was often a rejection of centralized authority and state culture.
+Historian Matthew Johnson in Beneath the Propaganda State describes how Shanghai had both official and unofficial cultural landscapes.
+There were "gaps" and "workarounds" in the system, and sometimes foreign or non-ideological works slipped in.